 Efforts are underway to preserve the traditional structure of Hormuz, an island in the south of Iran with edible and colourful soil.

 Jamshid Bayrami is a renowned Iranian photographer.
-His most fantastic pictures are the ones he took in 2001 of Mecca and the places inside the shrine where taking photos were forbidden.
+His most fantastic pictures are the ones he took in 2001 of Mecca; from places inside the shrine where taking photos were forbidden.

-Now, he is determined to stage arts festivals in Hormozgan province in southern Iran, particularly the unique island of Hormuz with its colourful and even edible soil.
+He is now determined to stage arts festivals in Hormozgan province in southern Iran; particularly in the unique island of Hormuz with its colourful and even edible soil.